The short answer is yes; you can reuse mouse traps.

 Using the gloves, scrub the mouse trap using a disposable sponge.
 Once all the residues are washed, you can dry the mouse trap before using it again.

-Note: It’s compulsory to remove the residues and fluids because it affects the effectiveness when catching another mouse.
+Note: Removing the residues and fluids is compulsory because it affects the effectiveness of catching another mouse.

 If, after cleaning thoroughly, it doesn’t catch rodents, you need to reposition the bait.